Code-Institute-Submissions/lulu-loves/README.md

 **Why are we so special?**

-'Lulu loves' boasts products that are 100% Vegan, cruelty-free, paraben free and handmade.
+'Lulu loves' boasts products that are 100% vegan, cruelty-free, paraben free and handmade.
 We are focused on offering pamper products to tweens and teens, aged 11-19.
 The LL community centres around the promotion of positive mental health and resilience in teens.
 Both through our online platform and notes that accompany our products,